danielx/enchant2/README.md

 This package provides bindings for the enchant v2 spell checking library.

-See https://github.com/danielx/enchant for bindings for v1
+See https://github.com/danielx/enchant for enchant v1 bindings

 ## Prerequisites